Maynard Youth Soccer

 -

-Marino wool running socks under your referee socks helps keep your feet warm when wet
+Merino wool running socks under your referee socks helps keep your feet warm when wet

 -

-Referee shirt must always be on top
+Referee shirt with your current patch must always be on top

 -